AndrewPBartson/EventBright/StepsToCreateProject.md

 ### 14. Run the project!

-- Main menu --> Run with IIS Express (not Docker yet)
+- Main menu --> Run with IIS Express (not using Docker yet)
 - --> Click green Run button
 - Browser tries to open up localhost://44399/WeatherForecast
 - Page not available but web host is running!